(Non)-projective bounds on gravitational EFT: Projective bounds on Wilson coefficients

 \textbf{The $\left({\scriptstyle \frac{a_{4,0}}{b_{0,0}}, \frac{a_{5,1}}{b_{0,0}}}\right)$ space }

-As discussed in the beginning of this section, while the dispersion relations for the positive helicity sector do not yield a convex hull, the global constraint allows us to bound the ratio of $a_{k,q}$ with respect to $b_{k,q}$, where the latter enjoys a positive geometry.
-Here we consider bounding $\left(\frac{a_{4,0}}{b_{0,0}},\frac{a_{5,1}}{b_{0,0}}\right)$.
+As discussed in the beginning of this section, while the dispersion relations for the all-plus sector do not yield a convex hull, the global constraint allows us to bound the ratio of $a_{k,q}$ with respect to $b_{k,q}$, where the latter enjoys a positive geometry.
+From eq.(\ref{dispersion++++}), one observes that the coefficients \(a_{k,q}\) are in general complex.
+We are only able to bound the real part of \(a_{k,q}\), for the matrices in eq.(\ref{sdp_setup}) should be symmetric.
+Here we consider bounding $\left(\frac{\Re(a_{4,0})}{b_{0,0}},\frac{\Re(a_{5,1})}{b_{0,0}}\right)$.
 Note that the ratio $\frac{a_{4,0}}{b_{0,0}}$ is independent of the cutoff since they are of the same mass-dimension.
-The result is given in Figure \ref{a51-a40_projective_space} and they are plotted using null constraints that are listed below.
-The following constraints corresponds to eq.(\ref{++--crossing1}) and eq.(\ref{++--crossing2}) and $b_{1,1}$ will only be zero when $R^3$ operator is absent:
+The result is given in Figure \ref{a51-a40_projective_space}.
+The relevant null constraints for $a_{k,q}$ from eq.(\ref{++++crossing}) are given as: